 I was driving to church on Sunday but was aware I had lots of things to do before church began.
 So I began to think I’ll miss some of the singing – and surely that’s not so bad in the scheme of things.
 After all lots of people come late to church every week.
-In fact one church I visited recently was about half full when it began but by the half way point it was full.
-So obviously half the people in that church didn’t think the opening part of the service mattered too much.
+In fact one church I visited recently was about half full when it started but by the half way point it was full.
+So obviously half the people in that church didn’t think the singing in the opening part of the service mattered too much.

 The Two Kinds of People

 In my view there are two kinds of people.
 There are those who feel arriving 10 minutes late is still feel being on time.
 Then there are my type of people, who, believe being 5 minutes early is being on time.
 I’m not sure where you fit on that spectrum but I know it can be the cause of lots of disagreements in families.
 Don’t ask me how I know that!
 So, maybe some people are just late by habit.

 The Trouble with Being Late